Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 LM Studio is the best option for individuals wanting to explore local LLMs with polished UI.
 For teams, Ollama + OpenWebUI offers more flexibility.
 For production, neither — use vLLM or TGI.
 LM Studio occupies a specific but important niche: democratising local LLM access for non-technical users.
 Free and polished, it’s the obvious choice in its category.
-For people handling private data or wanting to experiment without paying for APIs, it’s worth downloading this afternoon.
+For people handling private data or wanting to experiment without paying for APIs, it’s worth downloading.